ScottFennie/fs-journal/src/reflections/wk1/journal 3.md

-# Whats up with CSS?!
+# Design, so hot right now!!!

 ## What is your favorite tip that you think is the most beneficial to improving your design?